dblatcher/adventure-game/README.md

 You can create your own games in the /games directory, which is git ignored by the webventure repo.
 Your game folder can be its own version controlled repo, allowing you to create and build games without needing to edit or fork webventure itself.

 ### Example - creating a new game folder:
-1. copy make a copy of /games/test-game folder and rename the copy "game-copy"
+1. make a copy of /games/test-game folder and rename the copy "game-copy"
 2. open /games/game-copy/sequences.js
 3. change the line:
     "new StandardOrder ('pc::Hello World, my name is {{pc.name}}.'),"